ImaanBontle/SDV-immersive-weathers/README.md

 Each mod in Immersive Weathers adds some element of nuance or realism to Stardew's weather systems, resulting in a much more immersive and dynamic weather experience than the vanilla game.
 These planned changes range from crafting your own custom weather probabilities and climates to modelling dynamic weather systems, simulating realistic (i.e. inaccurate) weather forecasts or adding optional gameplay challenges.

-**So far, the first mod in the series, [Climate Control](#about-climate-control), has been released!** *(Did someone say 'Snow in Fall'?)*

-**More features will be coming in future updates.**

 This project follows a modular design, meaning you can pick-and-choose which mods to include in your playthrough.
 In many cases, each mod also allows you to use one of many weather templates, so they'll usually work straight out-of-the-box.
 However, if you'd prefer more direct control, you can also tweak the numbers manually, crafting your own customised weather.

-*Read below for a summary of each mod's features.*

-*Alternatively, [skip to installation](#getting-started) or [share your feedback][discussions-tab].*
+**So far, the first mod in the series, [Climate Control](#about-climate-control), has been released!
+(Did someone say 'Snow in Fall'?)** More features will be added in future updates.

 <!--Framework-->
 ### Framework (REQUIRED) ([Nexus][nexus-link]|[ModDrop][moddrop-link]|[GitHub][github-link]) <a id="about-framework"></a>

-**Summary:** This mod is the central framework containing some common functionality needed for the other mods in the series.
-If none are installed, the Framework will simply print weather updates to the terminal/HUD.
-The Framework also handles internal cross-compatibility features and external mod integrations ([list of supported mods](#supported)).

 ***For players:*** *This mod must be installed.*

 ***For modders:*** *All integrations should go through this mod.
 An API will be released soon.*

+This mod is the central framework containing some common functionality needed for the other mods in the series.
+If none are installed, the Framework will simply print weather updates to the terminal/HUD.
+The Framework also handles internal cross-compatibility features and external mod integrations ([list of supported mods](#supported)).

 <!--Climate Control-->
 ### Climate Control ([Nexus][climate-control-nexus]|[ModDrop][climate-control-moddrop]|[GitHub][climate-control-github]) <a id="about-climate-control"></a>

-*NB: Make sure to install the [Framework](#about-framework)!*
+*NB: This mod will not work properly with mods that change the weather ([see incompatible mods](#incompatible)).*

-**Summary:** The first of the sister mods to be released, Climate Control allows you to define custom weather probabilities for every day of the year, rather than using the fixed seasonal rules from the vanilla game.
+The first of the sister mods to be released, Climate Control allows you to define custom weather probabilities for every day of the year, rather than using the fixed seasonal rules from the vanilla game.

 Yup, gone are the days of weather being unrealistically confined to the separate seasons!
 Now, you might witness more frequent thunderstorms as Summer arrives, or shiver from the increasing chances of snow as Winter rolls over the horizon.
 Finally, an excuse to dress up as Ned Stark on Spirit's Eve!

 #### Featuring:

 - Unique daily weather odds:
-    - Experience snow in Fall or rain in Winter, thanks to brand-new cubic spline interpolation.
-Or just use fixed rules during the early-, mid- and late-season for a more predictable experience
+    - Experience snow in Fall or rain in Winter, thanks to cubic spline interpolation.
+	- For a more predictable experience, use fixed rules instead in the early-, mid- and late-season.
-- Choose the 'standard' climate, or make your own:
+- Use the 'standard' climate, or make your own:
-    - Inspired by the vanilla game, but with more gradual seasonal changes
+    - Inspired by the vanilla game, the standard climate has more gradual seasonal changes
-    - More climates coming soon!
+    - More climates will be coming soon!

-***For players:** This mod will not work properly with mods that change tomorrow's weather ([see incompatible mods](#incompatible)).*

 **Daily Weather:**